topkecleon/telegram-bot-bash/examples/webhook/README.md

 On every incoming Telegram update the script calls Bashbot once for processing the update.
 Even it seems overkill to load Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram.

-Nevertheles this has some limitations compared to run bashbot in background:
+Nevertheles this has some limitations compared to run bashbot in polling mode:
  - no startup actions
  - no background and interactive jobs
  - `addons` and `TIMER_EVENTS` are not working